 When I was younger and carried a balance on cards, the premium Delta cards were not worth keeping past the first year.
 The minimum interest rates are significantly higher on premium cards.
 If you carry a balance it is worth calling to negotiate your interest rate, but you will have less room to negotiate with the premium travel reward cards.
 But I was told I could transfer my balance to an American Express Blue card.
 My interest rate then dropped significantly to 8.5%!
 So keep this in mind when you sign up!

-That being said, I still carry a travel reward card- a US Bank Flexperks Visa.
-They don’t give a lower interest rate than 14% but the annual fee is just $49 and you can use 5,000 points to pay the annual fee the 2nd year.
-The first year the annual fee is waved but you need to spend $2,500 in the first 5 months to receive the introductory 17,500 points.
-It would vary on the individual, but I would generally recommend the US Bank Flexperks over the Delta AMEX because points earned with US Bank can be used on any airline.
-I recently cashed in 20,000 points for a free $400 plane ticket on Delta from Orlando to San Diego.
-It was close to Thanksgiving so the tickets were pricier and a good time to cash this in.
-And the kicker- I earned Delta skymiles on top of my ticket being completely “free.”
+For many years I had a US Bank Flexperks Visa.
+They don’t offer a lower interest rate than 14% but the annual fee is just $49.
+You can also redeem 5,000 points to pay the annual fee after the first year.
+The first year the annual fee is waved.
+I’ve previously redeemed 20,000 points for a free $400 plane ticket on Delta from Orlando to San Diego.
+It was close to Thanksgiving so the tickets were pricier – a great time to redeem points.
+And a huge perk was that I earned Delta SkyMiles on top of my ticket being free!

 Just be care.
 If you rack up a lot of debt it can be difficult to pay off and you are then very much so paying for that free plane ticket.
 But travel reward bonuses can be a great deal – and these days we save thousands each year using them.
 Leave a comment below or email me at alex(at)wanderlustmarriage.com if you need help with travel hacks.
 And remember, sometimes it is best to just find and pay for cheap flights!